MoritzLoewenstein/AutoDemoUpload/ReadMe.md

 ## Options

-### FastDL
+### FTP Server
-The fastDl options are stored in `addons/sourcemod/configs/RemoteTargets.cfg`
+The FTP Server options are stored in `addons/sourcemod/configs/RemoteTargets.cfg`

 1. Add your data in these self-explanatory options:
 ```